Why would you buy one?

 Health and Safety

-A table saw of any description, used carelessly or incorrectly, is one of the most dangerous machines in the workshop, with the potential to cause life-threatening injuries.
+A table saw of any description, used carelessly or incorrectly, is one of the most dangerous machines in the workshop.
+They can have the potential to cause life-threatening injuries.
 Basic health and safety precautions should always be observed when using one.

 In order to avoid ‘kickback’ i.e. the timber being caught by the blade and thrown back towards the operator, always stand to the left hand side, never in the ‘field of fire’.
-Whenever appropriate, always use push sticks so that hands never come closer than 450mm (current H&S requirement) to the blade.
+Whenever performing rip cuts, always use a push stick or guide block so that your hands stay well clear of the blade.
+In businesses, table saw operators should use a push stick that is no smaller than 450mm (HSE requirement).
+Using a sliding table or mitre fence running in a slot is much safer as there is much more support.
+However, a hand span distance away from the blade is still recommended.

 All Axminster table saws are fitted with a mandatory crown guard and riving knife that should never be removed when the saw is in use.
-In a professional workshop in the UK it has been illegal for decades to remove these two items from a table or panel saw.
+In a professional workshop in the UK, it’s illegal to remove these two items from a table or panel saw.

-When cutting, the high-speed blade produces a huge amount of dust that is a major health concern and should be removed at source by an efficient, dedicated dust extractor.
-Alternatively, the table saw should always be plumbed into a piped extraction system where the sawdust from all machines in the workshop is collected at a single point.
+When cutting, table saws inevitably produce large amounts of dust.
+This is a health concern and should be removed at source by an efficient, dedicated dust extractor.
+Alternatively, the table saw should always be plumbed into a piped extraction system.
 Table saws are generally fitted with 100mm extraction ports as well as a smaller ‘take-off’ port on the crown guard, that aids the removal of saw dust directly over the blade.